 The coordinator for this degree is Gordon Hensley.

 - Core requirements: After admission to the university, your first few semesters are spent completing what is called a "core curriculum."
 This degree requires the same core classes every ASU student takes during their first years of college.
 After your core is underway, you can declare your major.
 After you declare your major, you begin to take more classes in your degree area.

 - Degree area classes: This program requires that you complete the classes on the Degree Program of Study.
 Details of the Program of Study and course descriptions can be found online in ASU's Undergraduate Bulletin.
 (After choosing the Bulletin year, look for the Programs of Study link on the page's left column.)

 - Other requirements: You will meet with an advisor at least once a semester.
 This is an informal time to plan your classes and talk about your experience at ASU.
-Additional advisor visits are optional.
-During your junior year there is an interview to make sure you are on a successful path.
-This is to explore career options and short and long-term goals.
+Your advisor is here to help you explore career options and set short and long-term goals.

 Finish in Four